zachshay/ml-sbx-pytorch/README.md

 # ml-sbx-pytorch
-This is a personal sandbox used for various experiments with PyTorch.
+This is a personal sandbox used for various PyTorch experiments.

 Use Cases:
 * CNN via MNIST: classify images